Skip to main content

 Ambulatory surgery center (ASC)

-Standalone outpatient surgery facility; typically the cheapest setting for cataract surgery.
+Standalone outpatient surgery facility; typically the lower-cost setting for cataract surgery.

 Price risk: Anesthesia and surgeon fees billed separately.